Online Judaism with Rabbi Tom

 Rabbi Tom Samuels

 Being a rabbi is a calling.
-I have a passion to inspire and to engage with others on co-creating environments and experiences where meaning and memory-making can happen.
+I have a passion to inspire and to engage with others on co-creating environments and experiences where memory-making can happen.
 I am excited and blessed to be able to help individuals, families and communities to navigate times of transition.
 To find our spiritual voices.
 To integrate meaning and purpose in to our everyday lives.

 The American Jewish community is in a time of uncertainty and wandering.
 All that we know for certain is that our future will look different than the present.
 Jewish identity is volitional: fluid, ever-changing, and based on individual choice.
 You no longer have to marry Jewish, attend Yom Kippur services, or even love pastrami on rye with a pickle to be Jewish.
 You can be Jewish simply by deciding that is who you are.